Share:

 ANTHROPIC_API_KEY=your_anthropic_api_key_here

-Explore AgileSoftLabs AI & Machine Learning Development Services for expert LLM integration and configuration support.
+Explore AgileSoftLabs AI & Machine Learning Development Services for expert LLM configuration and enterprise AI architecture support.

 Step 5: Implement Tool Use and Function Calling

 Tools are what transform an LLM from a text generator into an agent that can interact with the real world.
-Tool calling (also called function calling) provides the I/O layer that allows the model to output structured data that instructs an external system to act.
+The function calling process has four steps:

-- Tool Definition — You provide the LLM with a schema describing available tools (name, description, parameters)
+- Tool Definition — Provide the LLM with a schema (name, description, parameters)

-- Tool Selection — The LLM analyzes the user query and decides which tool(s) to call
+- Tool Selection — LLM analyzes the query and decides which tool(s) to call

-- Parameter Extraction — The LLM generates properly formatted JSON with the required parameters
+- Parameter Extraction — LLM generates properly formatted JSON parameters

-- Tool Execution — Your code executes the tool and returns results to the LLM for further reasoning
+- Tool Execution — Your code runs the tool and returns results to the LLM

 Creating Custom Tools